 The Notre Dame Fighting Irish have one of the most iconic uniforms in all of sports, the golden helmets instantly recognizable all around the country.
-But for the first home game of the new 12-team College Football Playoff, the team looked a little bit different than usual: Unlike in their 12 regular-season games, Notre Dame players had their last names on the backs of their jerseys on Friday night against Indiana.
+But for the first home game of the new 12-team College Football Playoff, there was something different.

 But this is hardly an instance of a program forsaking tradition ahead of a big game.
 In fact, it's embracing tradition, one with as much history at Notre Dame as Touchdown Jesus or anything else.

-Why does Notre Dame have names on its jerseys for CFP showdown against Indiana?
+Why does Notre Dame have names on its jerseys in the CFP?

 Notre Dame's typical look, blue or white uniforms with gold helmets, gold pants and no last names anywhere to be found, is the one you have in your head when you picture the Irish taking the field.
 But it turns out that's just a regular-season thing; once the postseason begins, things change.